zsmith099/pipelines/docs/deployment/ecs-weave-shippable-booth-challenge.md

       <pre>$ git clone <i>your_forked_url</i></pre>

 {:start="3"}
-3. <p>Repeat steps 1-3 for the <a href="https://github.com/ship-aws-challenge/front-end"
+3. <p>Repeat steps 1 and 2 for the <a href="https://github.com/aws-weave-ship-challenge/front-end"
 style="color: orange">
 front-end</a> repo